-"What I love most about DDD is that it’s not an inhibitive methodology or framework; It's a collaboration philosophy focused on delivery." ~@ScottMillett
+"What I love most about DDD is that it’s not an inhibitive methodology or framework; It's a collaboration philosophy focused on delivery." [email protected]

 Why DDD ??

 You should choose DDD when your domain is complex enough.
 DDD makes the domain complexity simple enough to understand by everyone.
-Rather than DDD advises about team working and agility, it forces team and domain expert to talk in a specific language called "Ubiquitous language" , and a kind of relation between developers and domain expert exists in developing process.
-Because of solving the complexities in domain, it forces you to know the business at first.
-I have to mention again that , DDD is just for some special kinds of application , Not for all.
+Rather than DDD advises about team working and agility, it forces team and domain expert to talk in a specific language called "Ubiquitous language", and a kind of relation between developers and domain expert exists in developing process.
+Because of solving the complexities in the domain, it forces you to know the business at first.
+I have to mention again that, DDD is just for some special kinds of application, Not for all.

 Domain Model and Subdomain

-Domain Model is in the center of domain driven design.
-Model should represent knowledge of the business and language that your team speak.
-Usually domain got big changes in developing process Domain model codes should be clear enough that everybody should learn by reading without any knowledge about that.
-You can divide a large Model to several subdomains and also Multiple models could be in subdomain.
-A model should be small enough to assign to a team work.
-"There is no best of perfect model design , it is only about efficiency for the current solution." you do Not need to inject anything into your domain entities, Domain should be POCO and pure objects.
+Domain Model is in the center of the domain driven design.
+A model should represent knowledge of the business and language that your team speaks.
+Usually, domain got big changes in developing process Domain model codes should be clear enough that everybody should learn by reading without any knowledge about that.
+You can divide a large Model to several subdomains and also Multiple models could be in a subdomain.
+A model should be small enough to assign to a teamwork.
+"There is no best of perfect model design, it is only about efficiency for the current solution." you do Not need to inject anything into your domain entities, Domain should be POCO and pure objects.

 Ubiquitous language (UL)

-Entity is an object that has both entity and attribute that it's attribute is mutable because it's known by Identity.
-Entity represent by its identity and it is unique within the system. there are more example for Identity such as a products or orders in a shopping system.
+An entity is an object that has both entities and attributes that its attribute is mutable because it's known by Identity.
+Entity represents by its identity and it is unique within the system. there is more example for Identity such as products or orders in a shopping system.
 It is better to create the entities of the model first and specify the aggregate root.

-Creating every object in Model as an entity comes with a cost and every instance of entity should has a unique identity.
+Creating every object in Model as an entity comes with a cost and every instance of entity should have a unique identity.
 It is not all about what object it is, sometimes it's needed to know what attribute an object has.
-Value object is determined by its attribute,most common example for value object is Money, identity of money is not important but it's value is important. value object is an object that describe certain aspect of a domain, it should be created by a constructor and never be modified during the life time because it must be immutable.
-So If you want to change a value object you should replace the object with a new one .it is a sharable object and Identity means nothing to it. two value objects are equal if all their fields are equal.
-Value Object also required to an entity Despite it has no any Identity, in other word you can't have a value Object in an aggregate without any entity defined.
+The value object is determined by its attribute, the most common example for value object is Money, an identity of money is not important but its value is important. a value object is an object that describes a certain aspect of a domain, it should be created by a constructor and never be modified during the lifetime because it must be immutable.
+So If you want to change a value object you should replace the object with a new one .it is a shareable object and Identity means nothing to it. two value objects are equal if all their fields are equal.
+Value Object also required to an entity Despite it has no any Identity, in another word you can't have a value Object in an aggregate without any entity defined.
 Making a wrong decision on choosing an object as an entity or value object could be too dangerous for a system.

 Aggregate and Aggregate Root

-Collaboration of entity and value object and overall group of associated object in a system to represent a context is aggregate.
-Each aggregate has one root(aggregate root) which is entity and it is the only accessible object in the aggregate from outside.
+A collaboration of entity and value object and overall group of the associated object in a system to represent a context is aggregate.
+Each aggregate has one root(aggregate root) which is an entity and it is the only accessible object in the aggregate from outside.

 "Aggregate is a pattern in Domain-Driven Design.
 A DDD aggregate is a cluster of domain objects that can be treated as a single unit." ~Matin Fowler

 Aggregate root is the main point of aggregate.
 And without aggregate root, aggregate doesn't mean anything.
-Entities and value objects of an aggregate hold the reference of the aggregate root ,so if an aggregate root is removed , all the objects in the aggregate will be removed.
-Only aggregate root is retrievable from database and other objects that holding the reference of the aggregate root will be retrieved in the querying process.
-For example to querying a value object from the data base, you should tell the repository to retrieve the related aggregate root which contains the value object.
-You can see diagram of an ecommerce application aggregates in picture below discussed in Scott Millett's book .
+Entities and value objects of an aggregate hold the reference of the aggregate root, so if an aggregate root is removed, all the objects in the aggregate will be removed.
+Only aggregate root is retrievable from a database and other objects that holding the reference of the aggregate root will be retrieved in the querying process.
+For example, to querying a value object from the database, you should tell the repository to retrieve the related aggregate root which contains the value object.
+You can see the diagram of an e-commerce application aggregates in the picture below discussed in Scott Millett's book.

 aggregate root has the behavior of aggregate and Aggregate Roots Combine Entities and Any references from outside the aggregate should only go to the aggregate root.